qua3k/qua3k.github.io/content/ungoogled.md

 * Google Branding

 ### 0007-disable-web-resource-service.patch
-This patch disables Chrome's WebResourceService, which periodically fetches JSON data from a Google server to dynamically configure the browser.
+This patch disables Chrome's WebResourceService, which periodically fetches data from a Google server to dynamically configure the browser.
 It is(was) used by PluginsResourceService to download security updates for plugins, the last of which was Flash.
 It is used by PromoResourceService to dynamically change the appearance of the new tab page, although the only platform that still runs promos is iOS.

 ### 0009-disable-google-ipv6-probes.patch
 This patch uses RIPE NCC servers instead of Google servers for IPv6 probes.